SyneRBI/SIRF-SuperBuild/INSTALL.md

       sudo dpkg-reconfigure keyboard-configuration
       ```

     - To adjust other system settings you can click on the right top corner and then click on the tools icon (spanner and screwdriver) to start the settings app, or click on "Activities" on the top left corner and then type "settings" in the search box and it should open the settings apps.
+If the text and windows are so large it makes using the settings app difficult, try changing the scaling by pressing the small display icon near the bottom right of the VB window.

 4. The VM has been created with a particular version of Virtual Box (see the Download page) and with the [VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html) (VGA) pre-installed.
 If you have a different (or even the same) version of Virtual Box you might experience [issues](https://github.com/CCPPETMR/CCPPETMR_VM/issues/9), especially [running the X server](https://github.com/CCPPETMR/CCPPETMR_VM/issues/60#issuecomment-367611385).
 If you are using a different version of VirtualBox we therefore strongly recommend to sync your VGA version as follows:\
 In the menu-bar of the window that contains your VM, click on "Devices" and then "Insert Guest Additions CD".
 (On a Mac, with the VM window selected, this menu bar is at the top of the screen).
 If this generates a window inside your VM to run the software on this "CD", say OK.
 Otherwise, type